OajMeredith23/grad-show/content/designers/jay-halim-davison.md

 introduction: Jay Halim is a Graphic Designer living and working in London, exploring visual communication through a various range of mediums.
 Jay has a strong interest working with Editorial, Illustration and Print design.
-In his free time Jay enjoys working on projects that investigate topics surrounding history, identity, politics and race.
+In his free time, Jay enjoys working on projects that investigate topics surrounding history, identity, politics and race.
 thumbnail: screenshot-2021-07-07-at-23.01.47.png
 links: